hackerschoice/erfs/README.md

 Keep your RFS-SECRET and SEC-PASSWORD secure.

-READY.
-All data written to ~/thc/sec is accessible to anyone with the knowledge of the SEC-PASSWORD and nobody else (not even THC).
+**SUCCESS!.
+All data written to ~/thc/sec is accessible to anyone with the knowledge of the SEC-PASSWORD and nobody else (not even THC).**

-The server stores no key material either.
+The server does not have access to the SEC-PASSWORD or the data.

+---
 Unmount everything:
 ```
 $ encfs -u ~/thc/sec